basillicus/traincraft/README.md

-`Fillmytubes`  automatizes the process of generating Datasets for training Machine Learning potentials.
-It generates randomly filled carbon nanotubes with small molecules, generates a set of geometries sampled from a MD (run with DFTTB via tblite) and calculates the DFT energies and forces of each sampled geometry
+`TrainCraft`  automatizes the process of generating Datasets for training Machine Learning potentials.
+At the moment it generates randomly filled carbon nanotubes with small molecules, it generates a set of geometries either sampled from a MD (run with DFTTB via tblite) or rattled using HiPhive and calculates the DFT energies and forces of each sampled geometry.

-Few simples scripts are provided, to collect all the final geometries in an .extxyz file
+Few simples scripts are also provided, to collect all the final geometries in an .extxyz file or to generate an ASE database.

 TODO: